 If you are looking for workflow integration, then Python is the most flexible solution for your project.
 When you need to apply statistical methods or use the data analysis techniques, you can use python to integrate these features with the production environment or with the web apps.

 Machine learning is one of the plus points in python.
-With the presence of libraries like PyBrain, sci-kit-learn, and TensorFlow you can develop prediction engines and sophisticated models which can be integrated into your production environment easily.
+With the presence of libraries like PyBrain, sci-kit-learn, and TensorFlow you can develop prediction engines and sophisticated models that can be integrated into your production environment easily.

 However, when you have specialized data, then you might want to avoid the use of python.
 Python community is on the verge of discovering a solution for this, but right now they are no real close to it.